Antacids are medicines that counteract (neutralise) the acid in your stomach to relieve indigestion and heartburn.

-Antacids can affect how well other medicines work, so don't take other medicines within two to four hours of taking an antacid.
+Antacids can affect how well other medicines work, so do not take other medicines within 2 to 4 hours of taking an antacid.

 You can drink alcohol while taking antacids, but alcohol can irritate your stomach and make your symptoms worse.

 Antacids do not usually have many side effects if they're only taken occasionally and at the recommended dose.

 These should pass once you stop taking the medicine.